Literature Has the Power to Change Lives

 Mrs. Hoffman is married to Richard, a fellow teacher.
 The couple enjoy hiking and getting outside.
 Mrs. Hoffman encourages students to seek her out for creative explorations or creative solutions and likes crafts, traveling, jokes, and putting to use interesting facts with crossword puzzles.

-Wyatt Long came on board as a Learning Resource/English instructor and assistant varsity lacrosse coach in 2020.
+Now coming up on his fifth year, Wyatt Long is a Learning Resource/English instructor and assistant varsity lacrosse coach.

 Mr. Long graduated magna cum laude with a B.A. in English from Hartwick College in 2019.
 After that, he returned to his high school alma mater (Blair Academy in Blairstown, N.J.) to work in communications and coach lacrosse.